 How to Run A/B Tests on Your Website

-Often, when you’re working on a website you’ll rely on your intuition and experience to decide what designs work best.
+When you’re working on a website, you may often rely on your intuition and experience to decide what designs work best.
 However, using data to make informed decisions is an even better approach.
 The question is: How can you figure out which design users will prefer?

 The answer lies in A/B testing, which is the process of presenting two versions of a web page to visitors and collecting data about which one they prefer.
-With this information, you’ll be able to create pages that users love, all based on concrete data.
+With this information, you’ll be able to create pages you know users will love based on concrete data.

-In this article, we’re going to give you a crash course on A/B testing, and explain why you should consider conducting it on your website.
+In this article, we’re going to give you a crash course in A/B testing, and explain why you should consider conducting tests on your website.
 Then we’ll teach you how to A/B test your site, and introduce you to some WordPress plugins that can help.
 Let’s move over to the lab!

 What Is A/B Testing?

 A/B (or ‘split’) testing is a process where you take two versions of an element and display each to a random sample of your visitors.
 The goal is that, with a large enough sample size, you can gain insight into which version your users prefer.

 Imagine, for example, that you’re adding a new Call To Action (CTA) to your landing page.
 You’re not sure what design will work best, but you’ve narrowed the choices down to two options.
 If you set up an A/B test, you can track which CTA your visitors respond to better, by measuring how many clicks each version gets.

 That’s just a basic example.
 In practice you can use A/B testing to measure all kinds of variables.
 In fact, A/B testing is something you can benefit from in a broad range of situations, whether it’s for a website, a product design, an email campaign, or something else entirely.